 - School of Public and International Affairs and Its Various Programs in Public Administration and Government and Public Affairs

 - Center for Entrepreneurship and Innovation

 - Non-Profit Management and Social Entrepreneurship

 - Jacob France Institute

 - Law Clinics and the Clinical Law Program

 - Sayra and Neil Meyerhoff Center for Families, Children and the Courts and Its Truancy Court Program

 - Klein Fellowship in Creative Writing and Social Justice

 - Various Programs in Psychology and the Certificate in Professional Counseling Services

-- Environmental Sustainability and Human Ecology and the Jones Falls Project
+- Environmental Sustainability and the Jones Falls Project

 - Passager Books